vbenifla/Vikopti/README.md

 cd VIKOpti
 ```

-Make sure prerequisites are already installed and install the package:
+Make sure dependencies are already installed and install the package:

 ```console
 pip install .